When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Find out if your baby is positioned correctly for birth.

-Knowing your baby’s position can help you prepare for labor, but it’s not something they teach you at your prenatal appointments.
+Knowing your baby’s position can help you prepare for labor, but it isn’t always something providers teach during prenatal appointments.

-Through careful research of belly mapping and our own successful experiences with it, we’ve learned how to determine a baby’s positioning in the weeks before birth.
+Through careful research and our own hands-on experience, we’ve learned the best ways to determine fetal positioning in those final weeks.

 Key Takeaways